 What is the most valuable thing about Open CAD Tools 0.2

-For starters, I find the functionality Right mouse button, once a command is started it can work as "undo".
-It seems very practical, because when you are drawing a geometry, for example a polyline or polygon, it is common to make an error when placing a point; instead of canceling the work done, or continue to later edit ...
+For starters, I find the functionality Right mouse button, once a command has been started, it can function as "undo".
+It seems very practical to me, because when a geometry is being drawn, for example a polyline or polygon, it is common to make a mistake when placing a point; instead of canceling the work done, or continuing to edit later ...

 Right button, and the last point placed is erased

-Also, there are some keys that help with the job, Like the "tab", which allows you to navigate to a next element.
-It occurs, for example when we edit a complex geometry, as in the case of a polygon that has gaps, or multiple polylines.
+Also, there are some keys that help with the job, Like the "tab", which allows you to navigate to a next item.
+It occurs, for example, when we edit complex geometry, such as a polygon that has holes, or multiple polylines.

 Tab key, and takes us to the next geometry

-The routines to redigitize line and polygon solve this great limitation when doing maintenance to geometries already created.
-Although, a lot of this comes with gvSIG, the extension they have made to the routines is very good, for example, when a line or a polygon is cut, the message asking if we want to keep the remaining segment.
+The routines to redigitalize line and polygon solve this great limitation when maintaining geometries already created.
+Although much of this comes with gvSIG, the extension they have made to the routines is very good, for example, when a line or a polygon is cut, the message asking if we want to keep the excess segment.

-So, replacing the default tools with Open CAD Tools is a viable option.
-The only tool that is not found is the Line command, because it is created with the Polyline command, understanding that it only has one segment.
+So replacing the default tools with Open CAD Tools is a viable option.
+The only tool that is not found is the Line command, as it is created with the Polyline command, understanding that it only has one segment.

 Other improvements are in the configuration of snaps properties, in order not to affect the speed of the machine.
 For this you can modify the number of geometries for analysis, the layers and if the tracking is done only to vertices or edges.

-Then, the option to activate NavTable automatically when finishing a geometry.
+Then the option to activate NavTable automatically when finishing a geometry.
 With this, the alphanumeric data could be completed in the same line of the production process.
-Although the biggest highlight of this, is that the completion of the geometry is now an event, with which the programmers can do other types of associated tasks:
+Although the biggest highlight of this, is that the completion of the geometry is now an event, so programmers can do other associated tasks: